 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Skin Cancer (that is not melanoma).
 To see other pages, use the colored boxes on the right side of your screen.
 Think of those boxes as a roadmap to this full guide.
 Or, click “Next” at the bottom of each page.

-Skin cancer is the most common of all cancers, with doctors finding skin cancer in about one million Americans each year.
+Skin cancer is the most common type of cancer, with doctors finding skin cancer in more than two million Americans each year, resulting in over 3.5 million cases of basal cell and squamous cell cancer and 76,600 cases of melanoma.
 Reducing exposure to ultraviolet (UV) radiation from sunlight can prevent most skin cancers.
 If skin cancer is found early, it can usually be cured by relatively simple surgery.
 Skin cancer is responsible for less than 1% of all cancer deaths.

 Types of skin cancer

 Cancer begins when normal cells change and grow uncontrollably, forming a mass called a tumor.
 A tumor can be benign (noncancerous) or malignant (cancerous, meaning it can spread to other parts of the body).
 There are three main types of skin cancer:

 Basal cell carcinoma.
 Cells in the lower epidermis are round cells known as basal cells.
 About 80% of skin cancer develops from this type of cell and is called basal cell carcinoma.
 Basal cell carcinoma most often develops on the head and neck.
 It is mainly caused by sun exposure or develops in people who received radiation therapy as children.
 This type of skin cancer usually grows slowly and rarely metastasizes (spreads) to other parts of the body.